 Your goal should be to attract prospects at the purchasing phase of the sales funnel.

 While there are fewer people at the bottom of the funnel, these prospects have a higher conversion rate because they’re more ready to buy.
 Since these prospects are looking for the best place to buy, they often use keywords like a discount, deal, buy now, or free shipping.

 You also need to make sure your keywords are relevant to your store’s offering.
 The more relevant the words, the higher your conversion rates.
 If you don’t know whether the word is relevant, look at the pages in the top 10 organic positions for that keyword.
 If they’re similar to yours, there’s a good chance the word is relevant to your store.

 You should also select keywords you can realistically rank for.
 I recommend going for long-tail, lower competition search terms first.

 The best tools to help you with keyword research are Ahrefs, SEMRush, or my free keyword research template tool.
 Ahrefs and SEMRush are both all-in-one SEO tools that have a keyword research feature, while my research template can help you analyze and steal your competitors’ best keywords.

-Optimising your Ecommerce site’s on-page SEO is a bit different from optimizing a traditional site.
+Optimizing your Ecommerce site’s on-page SEO is a bit different from optimizing a traditional site.
 Below I’ll show you how to carry out Ecommerce SEO effectively.

 Ecommerce On-Page SEO Checklist

-Here’s a quick checklist of all the factors you need to think about when it comes to on page SEO:
+Here’s a quick checklist of all the factors you need to think about when it comes to on-page SEO:

 - Title Tags: Include a target keyword in the title tag and preferably at the beginning where possible.